wistia/wistia-open-docs/_posts/customizing-your-video.md

 Within the Timeline Actions drop down menu we house all sorts of great tools--like Turnstile email gate, Calls to Action, and Annotation links.

+{{ "For more information on tracking Action analytics, check out our [Embedded Video Analytics](http://wistia.com/doc/embedded-video-analytics#actions) docs." | note }}

 {% post_image hashed_id: '983a220538b127659d67228b50bc1040ee18648c', class: 'float_right', width: 300 %}

-Any action added to your video will appear as a waypoint below your video timeline.
-All actions can be placed at any time within a video.
-To change when these actions show up you can simply adjust the time stamps under the Timeline Actions menu or drag the waypoints to the exact frames they're to appear.
+Any Action added to your video will appear as a waypoint below your video timeline.
+All Actions can be placed at any time within a video.
+To change when these Actions show up you can simply adjust the time stamps under the Timeline Actions menu or drag the waypoints to the exact frames they're to appear.

 {% post_image hashed_id: 'ab4efc1f613f79a1bf8a4438a4a525ad2354fc73', class: 'center' %}